3liz/py-qgis-wps/doc/configuration.rst

 PROCESSING_EXPOSED_PROVIDERS
 ----------------------------

-Comma separated list of exposed QGIS processing internal providers
+Comma separated list of exposed QGIS processing internal providers.
+We do not recommend exposing all providers like `qgis` or `native`, it's better to create your own script or model.

 :Type: list
 :Default: script,model